Venus (Marvel Comics): Fictional character biography

+The Beauty Magazine

-In the original 1940s Venus series, Venus dwelled on the planet Venus with her female companions.
+In the original 1940s Venus series, Venus/Aphrodite dwelled on the planet Venus with her female companions.
 She traveled to Earth and took on the human identity of Victoria "Vicki" Nutley Starr, a journalist and editor for Beauty magazine.
 She developed a romantic relationship with Beauty editor Whitney Hammond; he and Venus' rival, Della Mason, were among the few people to meet Venus who did not believe her when she claimed that she was a goddess.
 She helps people repair their broken relationships.

 The series began as a light-hearted humor/fantasy series, but as the series continued, its focus shifted towards darker fantasy and horror themes.
 Through the course of the series, the Marvel Comics interpretations of several mythological figures appeared, including Hercules, Zeus, various other Olympians, Satan, and, in their first Marvel appearance, the Norse gods Thor and Loki.

-Venus was canceled with issue #19.
+Venus the goddess accompanied the traveller Randolph "Randy" Dover in his travel to the moon, in his self designed rocket ship.
+They arrived to the Blue Area of the Moon and were threatened by Luna-things creatures.